quruma/Friday-Voice-Assistant/README.md

 # How to use it?

 This is just brief description of Friday's functions.
-You can check full documentation on Friday on its [website](https://quruma.wixsite.com/friday/documentaiton)
+You can check full documentation of Friday on (https://quruma.wixsite.com/friday/documentaiton)
 Yet, there are only 6 functions that Friday is capable to execute:<br><br/>

 >1. **Remember_CMD**